 - Inseam: Unavailable

 A choice pick for summer alone or combined with base layers for cool hikes, First Lite’s Alturas Guide Pant ($135-145) is a breathable, durable pant that cuts no corners.
 The pockets are legitimately utilitarian without feeling like a cargo pant.
-And the fabric maintains an excellent feel over long distances.
+And the fabric has a four-way stretch that’s excellent over long distances.

-This pant will last.
+These pants will last.
 Beat the tar out of it for a few years, and then keep it up.
-Made for hunters, durability is top of mind in First Lite’s line, and its gear proves itself in the field.
-If you’re looking for a pant to get you through, invest here.
+Pants made for hunters, durability is top of mind in First Lite’s line, and its gear proves itself in the field.
+Invest here if you’re looking for a pant to get you through.

 - Fabric: Durable nylon with DWR